HowDoIGitHelp/pckmeasurementtool/Related Work.md

 These topics will reveal insights on hard to teach concepts.
 This set of topics is important to find since the intersection between the set of hard to teach topics and the set of hard to learn topics will be provide evidence that CS students cant learn because CS teachers cant teach.

-#Research questions and hypotheses
-Because of these gaps in knowledge we aim to answer these questions:

-- ***Can the SCS1 test be repurposed into a PCK test***?

-It has been shown in a previous study that a validated multiple choice tests for middle school students can be used to calculate teacher's knowledge on student misconceptions [@Sadler2013 ].
-The SCS1 is proven to be a usable PCK tool if we find positive correlation between student gains and PCK tool test.

-- ***How does CS teachers’ PCK relate to students’ learning?***

-Using the tool derived from SCS1 we will be able to measure the relationship between CS teachers PCK and student learning gains.
-The same tool can also be used to measure the following PCK related knowledge bases.

-- *How does CS teachers’ content knowledge score relate to students’ learning?*

-- *How does CS teachers’ ability to identify misconceptions relate to students’ learning?*

-These specific research questions are asked so that we can measure how these knowledge bases relate to each other and also which of them matter the most.

-- ***Which introductory programming concepts are hard to teach? ***

-The tool can be used to measure the average PCK of teachers for each item in the repurposed SCS1 test.
-Test items in which teachers generally score low PCK can provide insight on which introductory computer science topics are hard to teach.

-# Methodology
-##Research Method
-It is much harder to measure each aspect of teacher competency to control the independent variable.
-Therefore the study cannot measure causal relationships.
-Also it is unethical to deliberately subject the students to incompetent teachers.
-According to Cohen et. al. (2007) the type of research most suitable is *ex post facto research* under a co-relational design [-@Cohen2007].
-*Ex post facto* research method is used if the researchers are unable to conduct a controlled experiment.
-Instead of meticulously controlling and manipulating every variable before conducting the experiment, *ex post facto* research only requires data collection and data analysis to test the hypothesis.
-A co-relational design of *ex post facto* research is the research design used when the researchers cannot collect data for all variables.
-This design cannot test causal relationships but can prove correlation relationships.

-##Data Collection
-To measure student learning a validated introductory CS test will be used.
-The students will take pre-tests and post-tests to measure the improvement in scores.
-At the early part of the semester x CS2 classes will take the SCS1 exam as a pre test.
-To generate the pck test, each test question in the SCS1 exam will be converted to a pck test question that would let the teacher identify from the SCS1 choices which are the most common misconceptions.
-An SCS1 post test will be administered towards the end of the semester and the improvement of scores from the post test will be measured.

-##Analysis
-There are two available student test data after the pre test.
-One is from the pre-tests administered on the students teached by the teachers taking the PCK tests and another data available is from SCS1 pre tests taken by CS1 students from around the world.
-Because of the possibility that these two groups of data will show different frequencies of common misconceptions, teachers' answers will be marked based on the two groups of student test data.
-Pearsons r correlation will be used to measure the relationship of pck and the learning of students throughout the semester.
-Teachers' PCK scores will be correlated against the improvement of SCS1 scores of the students they are teaching.
-Correlation will be measured per test item and overall score as well.
-We can accept the hypothesis that the SCS1 can be used as an instrument for PCK testing if the students under higher PCK scoring teachers show larger differences in SCS1 post and pre test scores.
-Using the PCK test scores of the teachers, test items in which average scores are low will be chosen.
-The topics in which theses items belong to are identified as hard topics to teach.

-#Conclusion
-Computer science education is a relatively new field of research.
-There are so many studies in which we highlight how students learn CS and there are so many hypotheses on why they have difficulties on it.
-And while there are studies that investigate how we teach CS, our knowledge on CS teaching is thinner compared to our knowledge in CS learning.
-Because of that, this study focuses on the measurement of PCK; it is an emerging construct introduced by Lee Shulman in the 1890's.
-PCK, the blend of pedagogy and content knowledge, is a knowledge base used by teachers to teach specific topics.
-It is a construct that is useful in investigating the unique ways in which we teach complex subjects like programming.
-While the concept of PCK is promising for CSED , data on CS teachers is hard to find.
-Teachers' PCK is an elusive concept which can take different forms making it hard to measure.
-There have been many attempts to measure PCK there are several which focus CS teachers PCK.
-But these measurement methods prove to too complicated, too abstract, or too expensive.
-Because of this, we offer a simple, quantifiable, and cheap method for PCK measurement.
-Instead of measuring PCK directly, we focus on the manifestations of PCK, specifically knowledge on student misconception or KOSM.
-We use an established and validated multiple choice exam for CS students, the SCS1 exam, and repurpose it to measure teachers' PCK.
-The methods introduced in this research can help CS instruction in many ways.
-The measurement tool itself can be a useful evaluation tool that can encourage improvement focused teacher training.
-The tool can be used to empirically measure teaching, giving us additional insights and which teaching practices and techniques are good and which are bad.
-The measurements provided by the tool can help CS curriculum by identifying hard to teach topics.
-Using the tools and methods introduced in this research we can learn a lot more on how CS teachers teach.